Upon successful completion of Calvin's education program, candidates are eligible for the Michigan Teaching Certificate.

-If you hope to teach a particular subject in a certain state or province, it is wise to investigate your options early on to determine which majors, minors and grade levels you should pursue at Calvin.
+If you hope to teach a particular subject in a certain state or province, it is wise to investigate your options early to determine which majors, minors, and grade levels you should pursue at Calvin.
 Although the Michigan certificate will transfer to other states, not all states offer certification in the exact same subjects and grade level combinations that Michigan offers.
-Contact Calvin's certification officer for advice about choosing a major/minor and program (elementary or secondary) you need to complete at Calvin.
+Contact Calvin's certification officer for advice about choosing a major/minor and program (elementary or secondary) to complete at Calvin.

 The National Association of State Directors of Teacher Education and Certification (NASDTEC) Interstate Agreement facilitates the movement of educators among the states that have signed the agreement.
 The agreement makes it possible for an educator who completed an approved program and/or who holds a certificate or license in one jurisdiction to earn a certificate or license in another state or jurisdiction.
 Receiving states may impose certain requirements that must be met in a reasonable period of time, for example:

 - Additional tests, such as the PRAXIS Tests

 - Additional courses (such as a course in the history of the particular state)